-In previous posts, we have discussed the importance of properly documenting your claim.
-From the moment you file your claim, most insurers begin collecting as much documentation as possible in the hopes that they can use the documentation to deny your initial claim, or terminate your benefits later on.
+In previous posts, we have discussed the importance of properly documenting your disability claim.
+From the moment you file your disability claim, most insurers begin collecting as much documentation as possible in the hopes that they can use the documentation to deny your initial claim, or terminate your disability benefits later on.

-Oftentimes, benefits are terminated without warning.
-For example, an insurance company may conduct covert surveillance over an extended period of time, and then suddenly terminate your benefits once they feel that they have sufficient footage to assert that you are not disabled.
+Oftentimes, disability benefits are terminated without warning.
+For example, an insurance company may conduct covert surveillance over an extended period of time, and then suddenly terminate your disability benefits once they feel that they have sufficient footage to assert that you are not disabled.
 If you are not consistently documenting the ongoing nature and extent of your disability, you may find yourself lacking sufficient evidence to contest a denial or termination of benefits.

 For example, in the recent case Shaw v.
 Life Insurance Company of North America, the insurer refused to pay claimant her disability benefits.
-Although claimant saw multiple doctors and psychiatrists for PTSD and depression before filing her claim, the court ultimately found that the medical records she submitted were deficient, for several reasons.
+Although claimant saw multiple doctors and psychiatrists for PTSD and depression before filing her disability claim, the court ultimately found that the medical records she submitted were deficient, for several reasons.

 First, even though claimant was asserting mental health claims, the claimant’s primary treatment provider was a family practice physician, not a psychologist or psychiatrist.
 Additionally, the court observed that the family practice physician’s records were “cursory, and contain[ed] minimal documentation of the frequency or intensity of [claimant’s] symptoms.”
 Id.
 To make matters worse, the claimant only saw the psychiatrists for a period of a few months, and the psychiatrists’ records showed that claimant had refused to follow the recommended treatment plan, which included both psychiatric medication and cognitive treatment.